How to Grow Amaranth Flowers

 Amaranth Flowers

-About Growing Amaranth Flower Plants
+About Growing Annual Amaranth Flower Plants

 Annual Amaranth flowers are an easy-to-grow flowering plant.
 Even first-time gardeners will find growing Amaranth is both easy and rewarding.
 If you are looking for dried flowers, you’ve come to the right plant.
 Amaranth flowers keep their color after they are dried.
 They make perfect dried flower arrangements.
 That’s why the ancient Greeks named this plant for the Greek word for “unfading”.
+The plant produces tens of thousands of amaranth seeds over the season.

 The amaranth family includes flowers, herbs, and weeds.
 Some varieties are grown and harvested for food.
 The seeds of the “Grain Amaranth” were harvested by Aztec and Inca tribes in Central and South America.
 In Asia and South, America Amaranth is cultivated as a grain crop.
 In the U.S., it can be found in health food stores.